BAN-AI-Multics/dps8m/docs/md/setcommands.md

 The simulated card reader devices (**`RDR`**) operate by reading simulated punched card deck files from a queue directory.

 The following sections document the commands for configuring the simulated card reader devices and provide an overview of their usage.
-The simulator includes a utility, **`punutil`**, used to manipulate punched card deck files, which is referred to in the following documentation.
+The simulator includes a utility, "**`punutil`**", used to manipulate punched card deck files, which is referred to in the following documentation.

 #### Submitting punched card decks to the card reader